Chapter 10: None Might Buy or Sell

 This prophecy describes universal economic enforcement.
 The question is not whether such enforcement can happen (history proves it can), but whether the pattern has precedent.

-Historical Precedent: The Council of Laodicea
+Later Precedent: The Council of Laodicea (364 AD)

-For 1,260 years (538-1798 AD; see Chapter 8), the pattern held.
+The decree did not permit resting on both days.
+It required Saturday labor to prove Sunday allegiance.
+For 1,260 years (538–1798 AD; see chapter 8),3 In 538 AD, the Council of Orleans forbade agricultural work on Sunday.
+In 1798, Napoleon's General Berthier arrested Pope Pius VI.
+See Chapter 8 for the full prophetic calculation. this pattern held.
 Sabbath-keeping was heresy.
 Heresy meant property confiscation, torture, and execution.
 The pattern Scripture describes in Revelation 13 has clear precedent throughout medieval Christendom.

 Current Sunday Legislation